 Knee Arthritis Treatment Options

 The first option is to live with the problem the way that it is.
 Arthritis is not life threatening but is life limiting.
+Osteoarthritis symptoms can result in decreased activity levels and potential weight gain.
+These factors can result in higher risk for cardiovascular events.

 - Did you know working with a therapist on the way you walk or utilizing shoe inserts or a specialized shoe could help you?